 In addition, cybersecurity threats and sophisticated computer crime pose a potential risk to the security of the Company's information technology systems, operational technology systems, networks, and services, as well as the confidentiality and integrity of the Company's data.
 Cyber-attacks, security breaches, and other cyber incidents could include, among other things, computer viruses, malicious or destructive code, ransomware, social engineering attacks (including phishing and impersonation), hacking, denial-of-service attacks, and other attacks.
 These risks may be heightened given our employees' increased use of remote working environments.
 Sensitive information is also stored by our vendors and on the platforms and networks of third-party providers.
 Cyber-attacks on the Company, our vendors, or our third-party providers of service and software could result in inappropriate access to intellectual property, personally identifiable information of our global workforce, suppliers, or customers, or personal credit card or other payment information of our customers.
-Potential consequences of a successful cyber-attack or other cybersecurity incident include remediation costs, litigation and legal risks including governmental or regulatory enforcement actions, increased insurance premiums, reputational damage that adversely affects customer or investor confidence, and damage to the Company's competitiveness, stock price, and long-term shareholder value.
+Potential consequences of a successful cyber-attack or other cybersecurity incident include remediation costs, increased cybersecurity protection costs, lost revenue resulting from the unauthorized use of proprietary information or the failure to retain or attract customers following an attack, litigation and legal risks including governmental or regulatory enforcement actions, increased insurance premiums, reputational damage that adversely affects customer or investor confidence, and damage to the Company's competitiveness, stock price, and long-term shareholder value.
 The Company has been subject to cyber-attacks and unauthorized access in the past, which it deemed immaterial to its business and operations, and may be subject to cyber-attacks or unauthorized access of its systems in the future.
 There can be no assurance that any future cyber-attacks or unauthorized access to the Company's information systems will not be material to the Company's business, operations, or financial condition.
-While we believe that our insurance plan provides appropriate levels of coverage for cyber risks and have taken steps to address these risks